 Bachelor of Science in Supply Chain Management

-The program will provide you with:
+Overall, the BS SCM program will provide students with:

 - Solid understanding of supply chain management and effective practices.